bulbule/MADE2019algo/README.md

 # MADE2019algo
 Course on algorithms and data structures, C++

-Homework on hashtables for strings with double hashing.
+1. hashtables for strings with double hashing.
+2. Huffman encoding